Shortcircuitboards/Brain/README.md

 The Development, Schematic and Software of the E-OSD was done by ??
 Arrgh i dont know ^^

 For Setting it up You just need an USBASP to flash the OSD Firmware and the .HEX file of the AtTiny13 which is in use as an 3-Step Swicht (for flashing the pure .hex file i Use Burn-O-Mat)
 Here is the software for the attiny13: http://jreise.de/RCUSB/Daten/2-Stufen-RC-Schalter.zip  all rights by JReise !!!
+Since his page is just accessible over waybackmachine.com i Uploaded the neccessary hex file to flash the attiny13

 For the OSD i use the G-OSD GUI which is awseome and easy to handel !